 Understanding Dominica's Tropical Climate

 Dominica sits in the heart of the Caribbean's Lesser Antilles, blessed with consistent tropical warmth but exposed to seasonal rainfall patterns and hurricane risk.
-Temperatures remain relatively stable throughout the year, ranging between 26°C79°F and 29°C84°F on average, which means weather rarely decides the trip for visitors.
+Temperatures remain relatively stable throughout the year, with daytime highs from 29°C84°F to 31°C88°F and overnight lows between 21°C70°F and 24°C75°F, which means weather rarely decides the trip for visitors.
 Instead, the deciding factors are rainfall volume, humidity levels, trade wind strength, and whether the Atlantic hurricane season presents meaningful risk.

 The island's lush green topography, dramatic waterfalls, and pristine rainforest depend on that rainfall.
 Visitors seeking the best balance between comfortable conditions and reasonable accommodation costs should focus on the dry season months, while those willing to accept higher rainfall can access quieter periods and better deals.